 If you’re an early riser, book a magical hot air balloon flight with Balloon Aloft – for breathtaking views of the national capital of Australia.
 Come back to QT for breakfast in the Capitol Bar & Grill, then walk over to Mocan and Green Grout for a stylish coffee and crossword.

 Grab a bicycle from the Share a Bike crew (swipe your credit card and you’re off) to take an easy ride around NewActon.
-You can also venture a little further across the pedestrian bridge into Commonwealth Park – home to Floriade each year.
+Do as the locals do and complete the 5-kilometre bridge-to-bridge loop around Lake Burley Griffin's central basin.